 - Garlic: Adds earthy flavor to the crust and the yogurt sauce.

-- Butter: Melted unsalted butter helps the herbs to adhere to the lamb and coats them to keep them from burning in the oven.
+- Butter: Melted unsalted butter helps the herbs adhere to the lamb and coats them to keep them from burning in the oven.

 - Salt: Seasons the lamb to bring out its natural gamey flavor.